stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

   - Non-dictionary building data (handle string or other simple types)
   - Multiple buildings in a single landmark (proper formatting for each building)
   - Missing or null field values (skip displaying them instead of showing "None")

+### CI/CD Workflow Improvements

+- Identify and remove unused workflow parameters to keep GitHub Actions workflows accurate and maintainable
+- Ensure that workflow inputs align with the actual parameters accepted by the scripts they invoke
+- Periodically review workflow files to identify opportunities for optimization or cleanup

 ### Testing and Validation